Aaron Judge: 2017: Rookie of the Year

 The Yankees debuted a cheering section in the right-field seats of Yankee Stadium on May 22.
 Called "The Judge's Chambers", the section spans three rows in section 104 and contains 18 seats.
-Fans are chosen by the team to sit there and are outfitted with black robes, wigs, and foam gavels.
+Fans were chosen by the team to sit there and are outfitted with black robes, wigs, and foam gavels.
 In a game against the Oakland Athletics on May 28, Judge hit his first career grand slam.
 Judge was named AL Rookie of the Month once again for May.
 In May, he had a .347 batting average, seven home runs, 17 RBIs, and a .441 OBP in 26 games.

 On June 10, Judge hit a home run that had an exit velocity of 121.1 mph, again setting a new record for the hardest measured by Statcast.
-The following day, Judge went 4-for-4 with two home runs; one of the home runs traveled 495 ft, making it the longest home run hit in the 2017 season.
+The following day, Judge went 4-for-4 with two home runs; one of the home runs traveled 496 ft, the longest home run hit that season.
 On June 12, Judge was named the AL Player of the Week.
 His week ended with him leading the AL in all three Triple Crown categories.
 Judge was named the AL Player of the Month for June, batting .337 with 10 home runs, 25 RBIs and a .481 OBP.
 His performance in June also earned him his third consecutive AL Rookie of the Month award, the longest streak since Mike Trout won four in a row in 2012.
 Judge had a 32-game on-base streak, including reaching base in every game in June.
 On July 2, Judge was voted as a starting outfielder to the MLB All-Star Game, receiving 4,488,702 votes, the most of any player in the AL.

 Judge broke Joe DiMaggio's record for most home runs hit by a Yankees rookie with his 30th on July 7.
 He became the second rookie to hit 30 home runs before the All-Star break, following Mark McGwire in 1987, and the first Yankee to do so since Alex Rodriguez in 2007.
 Before the All-Star break, Judge hit .329 with 30 home runs and 66 RBIs.

 Judge won the Home Run Derby, besting Minnesota Twins third baseman Miguel Sanó 11–10 in the final round to become the first rookie to win the Derby outright.
 After his performance, MLB commissioner Rob Manfred stated that Judge is a player "who can become the face of the game".
 On July 21, Judge hit a home run that almost travelled out of Safeco Field.
-The ball was hit so hard that Statcast could not measure the details of the home run.
+The ball was hit so hard that Statcast initially did not measure the details of the home run.
+(Statcast later said the home run had a 102.8 mph exit velocity but did not estimate a distance.)